ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 <a name="snapp"></a>
 ### Inference with SNAPP

-* Follow the instructions given in tutorial [Divergence-Time Estimation with SNP Data](../divergence_time_estimation_with_snp_data/README.md) to first prepare an input file for SNAPP with the script `snapp_prep.rb`, with the following modifications:
+* Follow the instructions given in tutorial [Divergence-Time Estimation with SNP Data](../divergence_time_estimation_with_snp_data/README.md) to first prepare an input file for SNAPP with the script `snapp_prep.rb`, and then analyze this file with SNAPP, with the following modifications:

 	* No filtering with `bcftools` is required.